 SIGNED CUTOUT FROM THE COVER OF SGT.
 PEPPER’S LONELY HEARTS CLUB BAND

 The Beatles’ Sgt.
-Pepper’s Lonely Hearts Club Band is arguably the most famous album cover in the world.
-This is the actual life-size cutout of Tony Curtis used in the album cover photograph.
-It appears a couple of rows above John’s right shoulder.
-There were 64 cutouts in the final arrangement (two were later airbrushed out), of which only 22 are believed to survive, most having been thrown away immediately after the photo session.
+Pepper’s Lonely Hearts Club Band is arguably the most famous album cover artwork ever created.
+This is the actual, life-size cutout of Tony Curtis used in the album cover photograph.
+It appears a couple of rows above John Lennon’s right shoulder.
+There were 64 cutouts in the final arrangement (two were later airbrushed out), of which only 22 are known to survive, most of the others having been thrown away immediately after the photo session.
 This is one of only 6 owned by private collectors (the others belong to members of The Beatles, museums, restaurants and the artists who worked on the cover).
 Tony Curtis is the only person portrayed on the cover who autographed his own cutout.
 He signed on the back in 2003, “The Beatles chose ME for Sgt Pepper.
 Tony Curtis.”

-“But,” you may say, “on the album cover Tony Curtis is a colorized photo, and this cutout looks black and white.”
-All the cutouts were black and white photos, and some were hand-tinted just like was done in the days before color photography.
+“But,” you may say, “on the album cover Tony Curtis is a color photo, and this cutout is black and white.”
+All the cutouts were black and white photos, and some were hand-tinted with dyes.
 Unfortunately, after 50 years of exposure to light, the color has faded significantly on most of the tinted cutouts that survive.
 I tracked down the man who actually hand-tinted most of the cutouts, and he confirmed that there was only one of each cutout and that this is the original Tony Curtis used on the album cover.
-Previous owners did not know this.
-The cut-outs were very expensive to create in 1967: obtaining permission from the celebrity, sourcing a suitable portrait, enlarging the image to life size, mounting to hard board, cutting them out by hand with a saw and then hand-tinting with dyes.
+Previous owners did not know this – they believed it was an alternate cutout that was not used.
+The cut-outs were very expensive to create in 1967: obtaining permission from the celebrity, sourcing a suitable portrait, enlarging the image to life size, mounting to hardboard, cutting them out by hand with a saw and then hand-tinting with dyes.

 It is an amazing piece of what is widely regarded as the most significant album cover artwork in history.

 You should be skeptical, just as I was.
-This appeared in an online auction, and I ignored it for about a week, thinking, “Yeah, right.”
+This appeared in an online auction, and I ignored it for about a week just like thousands of other people thinking, “Yeah, right.”
 I finally contacted the seller and asked him to explain why I should believe this was John Lennon’s guitar pick.
 After all, there must be hundreds of guitar picks like this.
-Here is a summary of what convinced me and other Beatles experts:
+Here is a summary of what convinced me and other Beatles experts.

 First, the guitar pick itself dates to the 60’s, as confirmed by a major guitar pick collector and dealer.
-Second, if you are an American guitar player you will notice the shape of this pick is not one that was routinely, if ever, sold in the U.S. It is known as a Burt Weedon style pick from England.
-Third, extensive research reveals that this is in fact the type of guitar pick John used, though that was not easy to determine.
-I have found only one photo that clearly shows the shape of the pick (above), and only two references to his picks in Beatles literature.
-So very few people would even know this is the style of pick John used.
+Second, if you are an American guitar player you will notice the shape of this pick is not one that was routinely, if ever, sold in the U.S. It is known as a Burt Weedon-style pick from England.
+Third, extensive research reveals that this is in fact the type of guitar pick John used, though that was not easy to discover.
+I have found few photos that clearly show the shape of the pick (above), and only two references to his picks in Beatles literature.
+So few people would even know this is the style of guitar pick John used.

 So far it’s just a Burt Weedon guitar pick like the ones John Lennon used, but the story gets better.
 The man who was selling the pick is the son of The Beatles’ dry-cleaner when they stayed in Los Angeles during their last week of concerts (ever) in 1966.
 Every morning he and his father would go to the place the band was staying and pick up their clothes for dry cleaning.
 Every night, they took the clean clothes back to them.
-The story has gotten more interesting, but we’re not there yet.
+With that bit of information the story has gotten much more interesting, but we’re not there yet.

 The son was 12 years old in August 1966, and a Beatles fan.
 Turns out he has photos of himself, taken by his mother, wearing three different sports jackets that are clearly identifiable as belonging to John Lennon.
 That was the clincher, but there’s more.
 He pulled other things from John’s pockets and still had them: chewing gum stll in the wrapper (John was notorious for chewing on stage), and two notes from a fan – one addressed to John and one to Paul – and one of them was on a 1966 high school football schedule.

 To put me over the goal line, so to speak, turns out the son grew up to be in the music business himself.
 He was half the comedy recording duo Barnes & Barnes, perhaps best remembered for their hit on the Dr. Demento radio show, “Fish Heads.”
-His partner was Bill Mumy, the red-headed boy in the “Lost in Space” tv show.
+His music partner was Bill Mumy, the red-headed boy in the “Lost in Space” TV show.
 So this wasn’t some random, unknown guy.
-This man is legit, and so it is John Lennon’s guitar pick from one of the last concerts The Beatles ever performed.
+This is an authentic John Lennon guitar pick from one of the last concerts The Beatles ever performed.
 To my knowledge, it is the only one known in a private collection with sufficient provenance.